Meltrust/re_former/README.md

 rails server
 ```

-Open `http://localhost:3000/new` in your browser for a new record.
+Open `http://localhost:3000/users/new` in your browser for a new record.

-Open `http://localhost:3000/[..]/edit` in your browser to edit a record, where [..] is the id of the record (eg: 1).
+Open `http://localhost:3000/users/[..]/edit` in your browser to edit a record, where [..] is the id of the record (eg: 1).

+Open `http://localhost:3000/users/[..]` in your browser to view a record, where [..] is the id of the record (eg: 1).

 ## Authors